swoboda1337/acurite-esphome/README.md

         name: AcuRite Rainfall Monthly
         cycle: monthly

-A binary moisture sensor is also possible (can also be added graphically):
+This is a binary moisture sensor, can also be added graphically:

     template:
       - trigger: